Uttampatel1/Code-Generator/README.md

 3. Choose the desired feature: Code Generator, Code Review Helper, or Code Error Solver Assistant.
 4. Follow the on-screen instructions and prompts.

-## Contributing

-We welcome contributions from the community!
-If you have ideas for new features, improvements, or bug fixes, feel free to submit a pull request.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to all contributors and supporters who have helped make this Streamlit Code Assistant App possible.

 Happy coding! 🚀